platformsh/platformsh-docs/docs/src/create-apps/multi-app/project-structure.md

 ```

 The `source.root` path is relative to the repository root.
-Now the `admin` app treats the `admin/admin-submodule` directory as its root when building.
+In this example, the `admin` app now treats the `admin/admin-submodule` directory as its root when building.

 If `source.root` isn't specified, it defaults to the same directory as the `.platform.app.yaml` file itself.